adamchainz/pelican_novapost/content/diecutter-suite.rst

 Let me explain what is my feeling about it.

-When you want to deploy a system or a project, you need to configure it for your environment it can be quite simple, just modify the ``settings.py`` of your django project for instance.
+When you want to deploy a system or a project, you need to configure it for your environment it can be quite simple, i.e configure the ``settings.py`` of your django project for instance.

 But if you want to keep it configured in you dev environment where you